openSUSE:Packaging Python

 Note that the version requirement goes inside the %python_module call.

-This is not intended for Requires tag.
-The %python_module macro is only for BuildRequires, as it specifies all flavors at once.
+This is not intended to be used for the Requires tag.
+The %python_module macro must only be used for BuildRequires, as it pulls in all flavors at once.
 Requires: should only specify packages for the particular flavor and is rewritten by %python_subpackages.

-If you only need the package for one flavor of python, simply don't use the macro and state the dependencies directly.
+If you only need the package for one flavor of Python, simply do not use the macro and state the dependencies directly.

 BuildRequires: python2-enum34